ersanyamarya/clean-stack/apps/docs/docs/observability/otel-clean-stack.md

 4. **Loki**: Aggregates and queries log data.
 5. **Tempo**: Stores and queries distributed traces.

-Here's a Mermaid component diagram representing the architecture:
+Here's a high-level overview of the observability stack architecture:

 ```mermaid
 graph LR